 In fact why not convert the NSA into a private corporation, remove it as a governmental agency, take it away from the auspices of the military thereby shrinking the Pentagon’s budget, and in the process save the taxpayer hundreds of billions of dollars annually?
 I mean how many terrorists have the NSA actually caught anyway?
 Fifty?
 Twenty?
 Even one?
 You’d think the neoliberal capitalists behind ALEC would have thought of this privatization scheme already.

-It would be a win for the advocates of privatization and the Free Market by allowing unhindered exploitation of everyone’s data for a profit and since the data has been legally bought and paid for there’d be no debate over privacy concerns plus it would stimulate the economy and maybe prove once and for all that we don’t need the Federal Reserve to prop up Wall Street with our tax dollars.
+It would be a win for the advocates of privatization and the Free Market by allowing unhindered exploitation of everyone’s data for a profit and since the data has been legally bought and paid for there’d be no debate over privacy concerns plus it would stimulate the economy and maybe prove once and for all that we don’t need the privately-owned and run Federal Reserve to prop up Wall Street with our tax dollars.
 Hey maybe we could even turn the Federal Reserve into a banking system that actually services the public.
 What a thought!

 It’s a win for the taxpayer who could wind up paying a smaller share of taxes in support of ineffective militarized govenmental agencies.
 And a win for me as I could afford to live in the other Venice and hang out on Saint Mark’s Square.
 A Quadrafecta!”

 The moral of this story — always backup, cover your tracks, and never ever surf the Web near the Federal Office Buildings in your city because The Oracle not only knows all, it tells all.

 Updated October 25, 2019.
 Originally posted October 9, 2014.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.